Bill Owens’ American Chestnut Fund at Dollywood

 The American Eagle Foundation at Dollywood has established the Bill Owens American Chestnut Fund to help continue Chestnut Tree research, breeding, and public education work.
 Donations from the public are welcomed.

-Owens, born in 1935 and now age 64, is a strong believer that we can reclaim the land with trees.
+Owens, born in 1935, is a strong believer that we can reclaim the land with trees.
 As a 16-year-old boy, he became fascinated by the unusual Chestnut Tree stories he heard told by his dad and Dolly’s dad — including how a big old hollow Chestnut Tree was used by one of Dolly’s uncles as a wedding suite and temporary home.
 Thirty years ago, he was inspired by the book, Tree Crops, a Permanent Agriculture by J. Russell Smith.
 It convinced him that he could give something very precious back to Tennessee and the mountain regions of this country.
 He sees his work to restore the American Chestnut Tree not only as a way to help preserve America’s heritage, but also as a means to provide future monetary gain for mountain folks.

 Owens is credited with giving his young niece Dolly her start in the music business.
 He took her to Nashville right after she graduated from high school and introduced her to people in the music business.